akkadotnet/getakka.net/src/docs/Working with actors.md

 ```
 Messages can be sent via the `ActorSelection` and the path of the `ActorSelection`is looked up when delivering each message.
 If the selection does not match any actors the message will be dropped.

-To acquire an `AtorRef` for an `ActorSelection` you need to send a message to the selection and use the `Sender` reference of the reply from the actor.
+To acquire an `ActorRef` for an `ActorSelection` you need to send a message to the selection and use the `Sender` reference of the reply from the actor.
 There is a built-in Identify message that all Actors will understand and automatically reply to with a `ActorIdentity` message containing the ActorRef.
 This message is handled specially by the actors which are traversed in the sense that if a concrete name lookup fails (i.e. a non-wildcard path element does not correspond to a live actor) then a negative result is generated.
 Please note that this does not mean that delivery of that reply is guaranteed, it still is a normal message.

 ```csharp
 public class Follower : UntypedActor